Support Women-Owned Businesses on International Women’s Day

 Stock Culinary Goods

 For the passionate culinarian, not just any kitchen tool will do.
 Owner Jan Faust Dane curates chef-worthy goods that can’t be found in most retail shops.
 Need a Baking Steel for the perfect pizza crust?
 Or how about fancy French pastry bakeware?
 Stock procures it all, alongside professional knives, cutting boards and Le Creuset pots.
-Dane often holds oyster-shucking and cooking demos at the shop for those who want to learn a little something while they shop.
+Dane also stocks local food for purchase, including pantry items, cheeses, milk and perishable goods.

 Tucked inside New Leaf Hair Studio, Therapy is a stop that shouldn’t be missed.
 Perhaps you need a pair of perfect leggings, a new summer dress or a gift for an upcoming wedding.
 Or maybe some new earrings that you can wear day or night — you will get that dose of retail Therapy, with some Rhode Island flair, you didn’t know you were even looking for.